-Tug-of-war events are held from June through August of the lunar calendar (July and September on the Gregorian calendar) in Okinawa.
+Tug of war events are held from June through August of the lunar calendar (July and September on the Gregorian calendar) in Okinawa.

 The Itoman Great Tug-of-War is an event rich in ancient rites as well as tradition.
 It is held on August 15 of the lunar calendar each year.
-This is the only tug-of-war event in Okinawa that takes place on the day of the harvest moon.
-A parade known as Michijune takes place prior to the tug-of-war, during which there are traditional performances and dances lead by people holding flags.
+This is the only tug of war event in Okinawa that takes place on the day of the harvest moon.
+A parade known as Michijune takes place prior to the tug of war, during which there are traditional performances and dances lead by people holding flags.

-The Yonabaru Great Tug-of-War is said to have started during the King Sho Ei era of the Ryukyu Kingdom (1573 – 1588) as a ritual to pray for a great harvest, held as a traditional event to forecast the harvest of the year based on the outcome.
+The Yonabaru Great Tug of War is said to have started during the King Sho Ei era of the Ryukyu Kingdom (1573 – 1588) as a ritual to pray for a great harvest, and is held as a traditional event to forecast the harvest of the year based on the outcome.
 It involves using a rope braided with “male” and “female” ropes as a way to celebrate the harvest in advance, which was then tugged in the directions of east and west.
-The rope is 90 m in length from east to west and weighs 5 tons.
+The rope is 90 meters in length from east to west and weighs 5 tons.
 The sight of the rope with an arrangement atop being carried across town is a heroic sight, as it looks like a moving dragon.
 The moment the ropes are joined together with the kanachibo in place and the rope slams the ground, the tugging begins.

 The sight of the tugging towards the east and west captivates the audience while fueling passion among those tugging.
 It is said that those who participate will be blessed with good health and fertility, and people come from all over Japan to participate each year.
-In addition to the tug-of-war, there are also plans for concerts and fireworks.
+In addition to the tug of war, there are also plans for concerts and fireworks.